-People with post-traumatic stress feel depressed, anxious, guilty and angry or more irritable and susceptible.
+Post-traumatic stress disorder prevents sufferers from leading a normal every day life.
+Those who suffer with PTSD feel depressed, anxious, guilty and angry or more irritable and susceptible.
 In addition, symptoms may include nightmares or flashbacks, avoidance of situations that bring back the trauma, heightened reactivity to stimuli, anxiety, or feeling incredibly low.
-In many cases, the patient often takes an avoidance attitude to the trauma, as well as a lack of interest in maintaining social relationships.

 Causes of post-traumatic stress

 The cause of post-traumatic stress is a traumatic experience, which causes intense sadness or anxiety.
 PTSD can occur after any type of traumatic event, as it depends on the individual and their reaction to the event.
 PTSD could occur after a road accident, or violent assault, for example, but it could also occur as a result of a particularly traumatic birth experience or medical experience.
 PTSD can present shortly after the experience, or it can present weeks or months later.

 Some people may continue to suffer from PTSD several years after the triggering event has occured.
 Events which may trigger long term PTSD include war, terrorist attacks, bullying or natural disasters.

 Complex post-traumatic stress disorder (complex PTSD) is a condition where people experience symptoms of PTSD alongside other symptoms, such as:

 - Feeling damaged beyond repair.

 - Feeling different to others/feeling as if others cannot relate to you.